parham1998/Wumpus_Q-Learning/README.md

     episodes = 500

-### the following animation shows the performance of the Q-Learning algorithm with 100 episodes for training (you can also see the changes of Q(s, a) per episode)
+### the following animation shows the performance of the Q-Learning algorithm with 100 episodes for training: (you can also see the changes of Q(s, a) per episode)
 ![wumpus](https://user-images.githubusercontent.com/85555218/122080202-56bf2500-ce13-11eb-8225-14a03dfd16fc.gif)